username-gigo-is-not-available/undergraduate-study-programs-scraper/README.md

 - `study_programs.csv`: contains the details of the study programs
 - `curriculum.csv`: contains the details of the study programs and related courses
 - `courses.csv`: contains the details of the courses
-- `merged_data.csv`: contains the merged data from the study programs, curriculum, and courses

 ## Requirements